Cheskieman/Testing-VPC-Connectivity/README.md

 * Test VPC connectivity with the internet.

-### This project will demostrate how to
+### This project will demonstrate how to

 * Set up a VPC & Network ACL

-* Create an EC2 Instance and .......
+* Create two seperate EC2 Instances

+* Connect to the EC2 instance using EC2 Instance Connect after resolving the connection error

+* Test connectivity between both EC2 Instances that were created

 #### Step by Step Instructions guidance